sciety/sciety/static/about.md

 - Each community's landing page contains a list of current followers.
 - Evaluations from editorial communities are automatically imported from each community's own platform(s) of choice.
 - Users can search for bioRxiv content using the search box on the home page.
-- Article pages collect evaluation information such as reviews and endorsements.
+- Article pages collect evaluation information such as reviews.
 - A user can log in using Twitter credentials and customize the homepage feed by selecting editorial communities to follow.

 ## <a name="scope">Scope</a>